zebrium/ze-cli/README.md

 ## Configuration
 No preconfiguration is required.
 All options can be specified as command line argumants.
 However, see **Setup** section below for information on configuring your .zerc file.
 ##### Setup

-For convenience, your API token and your Zebrium instance URL can be specified in the .zerc file located in your home directory.
+For convenience, your API token and your Zebrium instance URL can be specified in your $HOME/.zerc file.

-**Format of .zerc file**
+Example .zerc file:
 ```
 auth=YOUR_API_TOKEN
 url=https://YOUR_ZE_INSTANCE_NAME.zebrium.com
 ```
 ##### Environment Variables
+None
 ## Testing your installation

 ## Contributors
+* Larry Lancaster
+* Dara Hazeghi
+* Rod Bagg
 ## Contributing